-#DisneyMustPay by honoring creators' contracts for the properties they’ve purchased.
-That means paying royalties owed and providing sales statements.
+#DisneyMustPay by honoring creators’ contracts for the properties they’ve purchased.
+Pay royalties owed, provide statements, notify when works are reprinted.
 A contract isn’t just a wish your heart makes.

-#DisneyMustPay by establishing a point of contact for creators who've not been paid their back royalties for properties now owned by Disney.
-Make that contact and the process for claiming royalties transparent – these are simple bare necessities.
+#DisneyMustPay by establishing a point of contact for writers who have not been paid their back royalties for properties now owned by Disney.
+Make that contact and the process for claiming royalties transparent—these are the bare necessities.

-#DisneyMustPay by working with author organizations who can advocate for and support creators and their agents that may not feel secure enough to go it alone.
-It’s why we exist – let us help.
+#DisneyMustPay by working with creators’ organizations who can advocate for and support authors and their agents that may not feel secure enough to go it alone.
+It’s why we exist—let us help.
 You’ve got a friend in us.